Scandinavian Society for Surgery of the Hand (SSSH).

 1. Election of chairman by recommendation of the Board

-The General Assembly shall determine annual subscription every second year after the publication of the budget.
-The national Hand Surgical Societies shall accept the annual subscription and they shall pay directly to SSSH according to the number of Members at the time of the General Assembly of SSSH.
+The General Assembly shall determine annual subscription after the presentation of the budget.
+The national societies for surgery of the hand shall accept the annual subscription as agreed at the General Assembly and they shall pay directly to SSSH according to the number of their members at the time of the General Assembly of SSSH.

-The Society has limited finances, why the Board cannot put the Society under any obligation by signing agreement of purchase beyond the net capital of the Society
+The Board shall not put the Society under any obligation by signing agreements or purchases beyond the net capital of the Society.

 Any of the Scandinavian or Baltic national societies for surgery of the hand may at any time decide to terminate its involvement in the Society, in which case the members from this country will be excluded as ordinary members of the Society and the national society will not be entitled to receive any assets from the Scandinavian Society.

 Complete dissolution of the Society can only be decided at a General Assembly by a majority of at least three quarters of the members of the Society present at the General Assembly.